nabil828/comp1537-w25-playground/w12-MongoDB-Mongoose.js/readme.md

 As a challenge try to complete the API by implementing the remaining endpoints.

 Phew!
 That was a lot of information.
 I hope you found this tutorial helpful.
-MongoDB and Mongoose are powerful tools that can help you build scalable and flexible web applications.
+MongoDB and Mongoose.js are powerful tools that can help you build scalable and flexible web applications.
 If you have any questions or feedback, feel free to reach out to me.
 Happy coding! 🚀